yuexinw6057/choose-your-own-adventure/restoffolder/ok.md

 You and your date is eating together!
-He asks if you want a second date! <br>
+(S)he asks if you want a second date! <br>

 [Yes!](end1.md) <br>